gvolpe/shopping-cart-haskell/README.md

 The [original version](https://github.com/gvolpe/pfps-shopping-cart) of the Shopping Cart has been written in [Scala](https://www.scala-lang.org/).
 The Haskell application's design is quite similar.

-- Algebras, here called services, are represented using polymorphic records of functions.
+- Services are represented using polymorphic records of functions.
-- Newtypes / Refined is used for strongly-typed data.
+- The Newtypes / [Refined](https://hackage.haskell.org/package/refined) duo is used for strongly-typed data.
-- Retry is used for retrying computations compositionally.
+- [Retry](https://hackage.haskell.org/package/retry) is used for retrying computations compositionally.
-- Servant is used as the default HTTP server.
+- [Servant](https://hackage.haskell.org/package/servant) is used as the default HTTP server.
-- Wreq is used as the default HTTP client.
+- [Wreq](https://hackage.haskell.org/package/wreq) is used as the default HTTP client.
-- Hedis is used as the default Redis client.
+- [Hedis](https://hackage.haskell.org/package/hedis) is used as the default Redis client.
-- PostgreSQL Simple + Raw Strings QQ are used to handle PostgreSQL stuff.
+- [PostgreSQL Simple](https://hackage.haskell.org/package/postgresql-simple) + [Raw Strings QQ](https://hackage.haskell.org/package/raw-strings-qq) are used to handle PostgreSQL stuff.

 A polymorphic record of functions looks as follows: